MrRichard/Dicom_Archive_Query/README.md

 *   `--targets`: A comma-separated list of DICOM tags to search (e.g., `StudyDescription`, `SeriesDescription`).
 *   `--pattern`: A regular expression to match against the target tags.
 *   `--output`: A file path to save the results in CSV format.
+*   `--project-name`: The name of a project to query.

 **Example 1: Search by date range and regex**